SeanMcP/seanmcp.com/src/content/seventy7-ventures-feigns-credibility-with-fake-best-of-british-business-award.md

   award'
 description:
-  The new majority shareholders of Inverness Caledonian Thistle FC are passing sponsored content off as an award from the Independent
+  The new majority shareholders of Inverness Caledonian Thistle FC are passing sponsored content off as an award from the Independent.
 tags:
   - Blog
   - Soccer